 Dogs were said to go mad during the dog days of summer, and New Englanders have certainly done strange things in the hot, humid weeks of July and August.

 The ancient Greeks were said to have named dog days after Sirius, the dog star, when it rises ahead of the dawn.
-The Old Farmer’s Almanac reports the dog days happen from July 3-August 11; the Anglican Book of Common Prayer considers them to run from July 6 to August 17.
+The Old Farmer’s Almanac reports they happen from July 3-August 11.
+The Anglican Book of Common Prayer considers them to run from July 6 to August 17.

 Scholar Eleanor Long concluded the term ‘dog days’ arose because people associated hot, sultry days with sickness and madness.

-A Rhode Island study showed there is some truth to that early belief.
+A Rhode Island study showed that early belief had some truth in it.
 Among the state’s 1 million residents, there are 300 extra emergency department visits and 13 more deaths on days with a heat index of 95 degrees or more.

-Here’s a list of six strange things New Englanders did during the dog days of summer.
+Here are some strange things New Englanders have done during the long, hot days of summer.

 - On July 26, 1788, Maine midwife Martha Ballard noted in her diary: “Dog Days begin this day.”
 Ballard linked the dog days with increased illness.
-She certainly seemed to visit more patients during the dog days.
+She certainly seemed to visit more patients during them.
 Shortly after they began in 1788, she gave an enema of English mallow and chamomile to a dying child.

 - John Quincy Adams, the radical who wore trousers on his inauguration, actually took off his cravat during a hot August in Washington, D.C.
 In 1822, Adams complained of the dog days in a letter to his wife.
 “As the weather is subsiding from fever heat I have resumed my cravat; but you know there is always room, summer and winter, for ironical wags to make merry with my dress.”

-- Penobscot Indian women refused to gather medicinal herbs, roots and bark during the dog days.
-Instead, they gathered witch hazel, sarsaparilla, sweet flag roots immediately before the dog days and pounded them into powder.
+- Penobscot Indian women refused to gather medicinal herbs, roots and bark during the hot summer.
+Instead, they gathered witch hazel, sarsaparilla and sweet flag roots immediately before it got hot and pounded them into powder.